The Top 5 Best Back Exercises

 Variations: close stance deads, wide stance deads, sumo style deads, deads off a box, rack pulls or pin pulls, deads or rack pulls with chains or bands.

-Honorable mentions: pull overs, cleans, snatches, and…
+Honorable mentions: pullovers, cleans, snatches, and…

 Dumbbell Reverse Flyes

-To set up: standing or sitting, grab some dumbbells, bend over so that your upper body is parallel to the floor.
+To set up: standing or sitting, grab some dumbbells, and bend over so that your upper body is parallel to the floor.
 Allow the weights to hang at your sides, arms fully extended.

 To reverse fly: keeping your back flat and straight, raise the weight vertically until your hands are at their highest possible position.
 Hold for half a second to contract.
-Lower the weight under control, but stop a couple inches short of where you started.
+Lower the weight under control, but stop a couple of inches short of where you started.
 The goal is not to pause at the bottom of the movement for rest.
 Tension should be kept on the muscles at all times.

 Variations: because this is not a compound exercise, reverse flies on any number of machines or cables are usually an acceptable alternative to dumbbells.

 If you use the outdated method of splitting up your body parts each day, you can choose to split your back into horizontal and vertical training by using 2 horizontal exercises on horizontal back day, and 2 vertical exercises on vertical back day.
-Often horizontal back is paired with chest and vertical back is paired with legs.
+Often horizontal back is paired with the chest and the vertical back is paired with the legs.

 Share the Swole!